 The Chair informed the group that there was no information found regarding dates/times.
 Effectively, the MPAN is registered for a future date and the traded date will be in line with this.

-03/02 – The Working Group were not satisfied with the outcome from NGESO as they believe they do include de-energised sites under their transmission charges as they would need MPAN level data to distinguish whether a site is de-energised or not.
+03/02 – The Working Group noted the outcome from NGESO.
+One DNO believed they do include de-energised sites, whilst another DNO did not believe the DSO were currently charging on this basis.
+Following this, the Chair agreed to take an action to investigate this further and update the Working Group in due course.
 Following this, the Chair agreed to take an action to investigate this further and update the Working Group in due course.